NCDgov/ncd-site/_posts/2024-03-18-ncd-agency-shutdown-plan-in-absence-of-appropriations.md

    of shutdown status;
    \
-   •  Director of Administration, Finance and Operations will notify all agency personnel of shutdownstatus and will initiate action to issue furlough notices and other instructions as appropriate;
+   •  Director of Administration, Finance and Operations will notify all agency personnel of shutdown status and will initiate action to issue furlough notices and other instructions as appropriate;
    \
    •  Director of Administration, Finance and Operations will direct Contracting Officer's